Photograph by Baiju Patil.

 There are only four Hyaenid species in the world – the spotted, brown, and striped hyenas, and the aardwolf.
 Of these, the only hyaenid to exist outside Africa is the striped hyena, whose pointed ears contrast with the shorter, rounded ones of the spotted hyena.
 Weighing between 30 and 35 kg. and standing just about 70 cm. tall when threatened, the striped hyena will erect the long hair on the back of its neck to appear larger.

 Naturalists confirm that these fascinating creatures use sight, smell and hearing to locate food.
-Opportunistic feeders, these omnivorous scavengers will not only hunt small mammals and ground-nesting or feeding birds, but will also get by on fruit and vegetable matter.
+Fast create an Instagram with trust, you could buy likes.
+Find out more about buying likes on this website Opportunistic feeders, these omnivorous scavengers will not only hunt small mammals and ground-nesting or feeding birds, but will also get by on fruit and vegetable matter.
 Though they are usually solitary, small family groups are often seen near dens.

 A study by Priya Singh, Arjun M. Gopalaswamy and Dr. K. Ullas Karanth estimating hyena densities in Rajasthan’s Kumbhalgarh Wildlife Sanctuary and the Esrana Forest Range used photo capture-recaptures to estimate hyena densities and population dynamics.
 In their words: “Hyena persistence is a function of disturbance-free refuges, abundant availability of livestock carcasses and social tolerance of hyenas’ scavenging.”